 What results can you expect from PR?

 Different PR tactics and campaigns yield different results.
-Typical results you can expect from PR include elevated brand awareness, increased trust and credibility, strong relationships, and positive brand image.
+Typical results you can expect from PR include elevated brand awareness, increased trust and credibility, strong relationships, and a positive brand image.

-How to measure the success of a PR campaign
+How to measure PR success

 Public Relations is a great way for businesses to boost brand awareness and build and maintain a positive public image, but how can you tell if your PR efforts are working?